-A couple years ago, I couldn’t do a single push-up.
-And I certainly couldn’t do a pull-up.
-Hell, I didn’t exercise at all.
-Or, when I did exercise, it was sporadic; it never lasted more than a few days before I gave up.
+A few years ago, I couldn’t do a single push-up—and I certainly couldn’t do a pull-up.
+I hardly exercised at all; and when I did exercise, it was sporadic: it never lasted more than a few days before I gave up.
 Sound familiar?

-Even after losing seventy pounds—which was due mostly to diet—I was in terrible shape.
-At age twenty-eight, I was doughy and flabby and weak.
+Even after I shed 70 pounds of fat—due mostly to diet—I was in terrible shape.
+At age 28, I was doughy, flabby, and weak.

-At age thirty, I’m in the best shape of my life.
-That’s a weird thing to say, I know—but it’s the truth.
-I’m in good shape because I’ve found ways to enjoy exercising; I’ve found ways to make exercise a daily reward instead of a dreaded, tedious task.
+At age 30, I’m in the best shape of my life.
+I’m in good shape because I’ve found ways to enjoy exercising: I’ve found ways to make exercise a daily reward instead of a dreaded task.

 I do only exercises I enjoy.
 I don’t enjoy running, so I don’t do it.
 I attempted it for six months and discovered it wasn’t for me.
-If you see me running, call the police, because someone is chasing me.
-Instead, I find other ways to do cardio: I walk; I get on the elliptical machine at the gym; I do bodyweight exercises that incorporate cardio.
+If you see me running, call the police—someone is chasing me.
+Instead, I find other ways to do cardio: I walk, I get on the elliptical machine at the gym, I do bodyweight exercises that incorporate cardio.

 Exercise relieves stress.
 Although I enjoy exercising most in the mornings, I love hitting the gym (or the park) in the evenings if I feel tense or stressed.
 Exercising at the end of a long, stressful day also gives me time in solitude to reflect on what’s important.

-I know, eighteen minutes sounds like an arbitrary number—that’s because it is.
-When I started these (mostly) bodyweight exercises, I didn’t have a specific window of time in mind.
+I know, eighteen minutes sounds like an arbitrary number.
+That’s because it is.
+When I started these bodyweight exercises, I didn’t have a specific window of time in mind.
 But I timed myself for a week and discovered that almost every time I hit the park for my exercises, I was worn out within eighteen minutes.
-Thus, these are my eighteen-minute exercises (all of which you can do in your living room, outdoors, or just about anywhere else—even outside during a storm).
+Thus, these are my eighteen-minute exercises (all of which you can do in your living room, outdoors, or just about anywhere).

 I usually alternate between the following exercises.
-You can of course pepper in your own favorite exercises.
+You can of course pepper in your own favorites.
 And, yes, these exercises are suitable for men and women.

 Push-ups.
-Like I said, two years ago I couldn’t do a single push-up.
-Eventually, I could do one (after doing modified pushups for a while).
-After a while, I could do ten and then twenty.
-Now I can do a hundred or so.
+Like I said, a few years ago I couldn’t do a single push-up.
+Eventually, I could do one (after doing modified push-ups for a while).
+After a while, I could do ten and then 20.
+Now I can do 50–100.
 I tend to do three to five sets, resulting in about 200–400 push-ups within my eighteen minutes.

 Pull-ups.
 Two years ago I thought I’d never be able to do a pull-up.
 Eventually, I learned how to do one.
-Soon I could do two pull-ups and then four.
-I can do roughly 30 in a row now.
-I complete three to four sets, resulting in about a hundred pull-ups within my eighteen minutes.
+Soon, two, and then four.
+Now I can do ten to fifteen in a row.
+I complete three to four sets, resulting in about 50 pull-ups within my eighteen minutes.
 I use monkey bars at the park.
 You can use a pull-up bar at home.
-My friend Leo Babauta uses tree branches.
-I used to hate pull-ups, but now it’s my favorite exercise.
+A friend of mine uses tree branches.
+I hated pull-ups because they seemed impossible, but now it’s my favorite exercise.

 Squats.
 I just started doing bodyweight squats, and I’ve already noticed a huge difference.
-I’m doing only three or four sets of 20 right now, but I’ll continue to work my way up; I’ll continue to grow.
+I’m doing only three or four sets of 30 right now, but I’ll continue to work my way up—I’ll continue to grow.

-I don’t have a specific routine or plan, I simply take a thirty-second break between sets, bouncing from one exercise to the next.
-After 18 minutes, I’m spent.
-And I feel great afterwards.
-I get that incredible, tired feeling you get after a great workout.
+I don’t have a specific routine or plan, I simply take a 30-second break between sets, bouncing from one exercise to the next.
+After eighteen minutes, I’m spent.
+And I feel great afterward.
+I get that wonderful tired-but-accomplished feeling you get after a great workout.
 What used to be tedious is now exhilarating.